mimno/tada2022/index.md

 October 6-7, 2022

 TADA 2021 invites applications for participation and research presentations on new work related to text-as-data methods and applications.
 TADA is an interdisciplinary conference, drawing scholars from across the social sciences, computer science, and related fields.
-Our programs from past meetings (TADA 2018 and TADA 2019) show the wide range of work presented at our conference.
+Our programs from past meetings (TADA 2018, TADA 2019, and [TADA 2021](https://tada2021.org)) show the wide range of work presented at our conference.

 This year’s conference will be held at Cornell Tech on Roosevelt Island and is sponsored by the Cornell Center for Social Science.